Nukesor/collatz_conjecture/README.md

 Removing items resulted in a linear scan `O(n)` with an `O(1)` deletion operation (insert `0`).
 In theory, this should have been a bit faster.
 In practice, there wasn't much of a difference.

+### Batch Sizes

+Having the suspicion, that sending each message takes up a lot of the perfomance, I introduced batches for each worker.
+And indeed, processing a few million numbers before reporting back turns out to be quite the performance boost.

+This sped up the amount of numbers on 11 thread from about 5 million to 150 million.
+Turns out, sending a lot of messages from many threads via an mpsc channel is quite expensive.

+This makes all previous updates pretty useless, but they were a fun problem to have nevertheless :D.